 The Musée du Ponant is located in the centre of St-Renan, at 16 St Mathieu street, at the top of the Place du Vieux Marché.

-Currently: open Saturday mornings from 10am to 12pm in compliance with health regulations.
+Until 29 August: open every day from 10am to 12pm and from 2.30pm to 5.30pm, except on Sundays and Mondays, in compliance with health regulations.

 Groups of up to 9 people are welcome all year round by appointment on 02.98.32.44.94

 Established since 1981 in an 18th century bourgeois house, the Musée du Ponant is the result of the work of volunteers from the Musée du Ponant association, whose aim is to preserve and present to the public the heritage elements of the Bas-Léon.
 In its six exhibition rooms, you can discover the furniture characteristic of the Leonard interiors of the 1900s, as well as traditional costumes and headdresses, not to mention the tools of the past trades.

 Jeanne Le Bihan, 1914-1985, founder of the museum.

 From the entrance, the visitor is welcomed by an exceptional Gallic stele whose enigmatic engravings evoke the possible presence of a chariot tomb in Brélès.

 See our page dedicated to the stèle de Brélès.

 Then it's the restoration of a 1950s coffee-grocer's shop :

 The largest room in the museum then displays the city's past and a video shows its Saturday market at the same time.